Michel Pastre

 Michel Pastre (born April 7, 1966) is a French jazz tenor saxophonist.

 Career

-After trying the drums and the alto saxophone he finally turns to the tenor saxophone.
-From 1991 to 1998, he is one of big bands Banana Jazz and Tuxedo Big Band.
-In 1995 he joined the Super swing machine of Gérard Badini and 1997 with trumpeter Alain Bouchet he started a quintet.
-In 1999 he performed with Al Casey (Fats Waller's guitarist).
-In 2000 he founded his own band the Michel Pastre Big band with which he performed in jazz.
+After trying the drums and the alto saxophone, he finally turned to the tenor saxophone.
+From 1991 to 1998, he was a member of Banana Jazz and Tuxedo Big Band.
+In 1995 he joined the Super swing machine of Gérard Badini, and in 1997 he started a quintet with trumpeter Alain Bouchet.
+In 1999 he performed with Al Casey, (Fats Waller's guitarist).
+In 2000 he founded his own band, the Michel Pastre Big band, with which he performed jazz.